-10.3 File Functions
+10.3 File functions

-The FILE FUNCTION features are used to copy, move and delete files from within the part program.
+With the FILE FUNCTION feature you can copy, move and delete files from within the part program.

-You must not use FILE functions on programs or files, to which you have previously made reference with functions such as CALL PGM or CYCL DEF 12 PGM CALL.
+You must not use FILE functions on programs or files, to which you have previously made reference with function such as CALL PGM or CYCL DEF 12 PGM CALL.